WardVerc/counter-barchart/README.md

 # 🧮 Counter BarChart

-A practice React app for tracking activity counts using colorful buttons and a live-updating bar chart.
+A 1 hour - practice React webapp for tracking activity counts using colorful buttons and a live-updating bar chart.
 Each button represents an activity with a unique emoji and color, and the state is persisted using localStorage, so data is preserved on page reloads.

 ## 🔥 Features